EtSH-C2H6S/TinkersAdvanced/Features.md

      > Tier 4 material that resembles Irradium from Frackin's Universe mod (Starbound).
 Crafted by combining Pellet Polonium and Manyullyn Ingot.
 Inflicts radiation to enemy and adds glowing effect.
    * Densium
      > Tier 4 material that resembles Densium from Frackin's Universe mod (Starbound).
 Crafted by alloying Molten Iridium, Molten Osmium and Molten Refined Obsidian.
 Slightly increase stats and contains some functional traits.
+ * Transplanted Materials
+   > These materials are unofficially transplanted from some tcon addons of earlier Tcon verson.
+   * Osgloglas
+     > Tier 4 material from PlusTic in TiC2.
+With trait Global Traveller transplanted.
+ * Hidden Material
+   > These materials are over-powered materials that are "hidden", meaning that they aren't crafted via recipe but have special obtain method.
+Can be disabled by config.
+   * Neutronite
  * Fuels
    * Molten Antimatter
      > 9999℃ Fuel, but very expensive.
 Pellet antimatter counts as slimeball and each pellets melts into 250 mB Molten Antimatter.